williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 redirect_from: "/docs/guides/scim_guidance.html"
 ---

-Developers at a software vendor (ISV), Okta customers, and system-integrator (SI) want to facilitate fast, enterprise-wide deployment of their app by integrating with Okta for user provisioning primarily via the SCIM standard.
+Developers at a software vendor (ISV), Okta customers, and system-integrators (SI) want to facilitate fast, enterprise-wide deployment of their app by integrating with Okta for user provisioning primarily via the SCIM standard.
 This article describes:

-* The provisioning actions and use cases your integration should consider supporting.
+* The provisioning actions and use cases that your integration should consider supporting.
-* The technical options for how to do it (focusing on SCIM).
+* The technical options for how to build the integration (focusing on SCIM).
 * The process for building, submitting for Okta Review, and publishing in the OAN (if you want the app available for all Okta customers).

 ## Understanding Provisioning Use Cases